tor-gu/njoaguof/README.md

 #> 3   19542 3     Verbal
 ```

+Note that it is not clear in the source data if “Aggressive resistance”
+should be associated to the first subject or to the second subject.

 All of the `incident_subject_xxx` data tables are of this form, with an
 `index` column included so the order information is not lost.